-SD drives are intended for use in ambient temperatures no higher than 40°C (104°F).
+Mini DXL drives are intended for use in ambient temperatures of 40°C (104°F).
+Operation up to 50°C (122°F) is permissible with 2% de-rate per 1°C.

 2.2 Source Branch Circuit Protection

 Branch circuit protection must be installed in the circuit sourcing the drive.
 See Table 1 for recommended circuit breaker/fuse sizing, which is based on 125% of the rated input current.
 Fuses may be used for circuit protection; consult local electrical code for proper sizing.
 Installation of a disconnect means within sight of the drive is recommended.